Detachment/Build-vue-hackernews-2.0-from-scratch/tutorials/0-vue.js-vuex-router/README.md

-# 0. Vue.js, vuex, Vue-router, HN API, Firebase, ES6
+# 0. Vue.js, Vuex, Vue-router, HN API, Firebase, ES6

 ## Preface

 As a new learner of front-end development, ever since I started to learn Vue-HN project, I wondered whether it is possible to make this project with just vue.js, vuex and vue-router.
 After some tries and failures, I finally made it.
-The GIFs below are the animation screenshots of the offical edition and my edition respectively.
+The GIFs below are the animation screenshots of the my edition and offical edition respectively.

 <p align="center">
     <img src="./img/Author.gif" width="700px" alt="Origin Website">